vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 An example will probably help.
 Take the unclarified type `descendentτ`.
 It has a clarifying type
 `ancestorτ`.
-For every individual `d` such that
-`d: descendentτ`, there exists an individual `a` such that `a: ancestorτ`.
+For every individual `d` such that `d::descendentτ`, there exists an individual `a` such that `a::ancestorτ`.
 In other words, you can't have a descendent without some corresponding ancestor, and vice-a-versa.

 We express type clarification in the Navyanyāya framework via—you